Abeautifulsnow/pkgu/README.md

 # pkgu

 Find the out-dated packages installed by the Pip tool and update them.
 Inspired by 👉[depu(Go)](https://github.com/kevwan/depu).
 However, `pkgu` supports full and partial updates, which is more convenient and flexible.
+It also supports cross-platform(Windows, linux, macos).

+👉 However, only python3.10 and above are available now.

 ## Usage